Tesla Supercharger Network

 I noticed that on my desktop I have 9 photos for an item.
 On the Amazon phone app, it only shows the first 7 photos for the same item.
 Verify if you add a video to an item that already has 7 photos, the video in photo space 8 or 9 may not show up on a mobile phone app.

-As of 10/2021, I am not sure what is going on with this new Brand Name field (box) since Amazon has not given sellers much information on it.
-Multiple sellers were having a problem editing existing items with this new Brand Name left blank.
+As of 10/2021, Handmade has a new Brand Name field box.
+Multiple sellers were having a problem editing existing items with this new Brand Name field left blank.
 I entered my company name exactly as listed in my maker profile company name field into the Brand Name field and then I could save the edit for the item.
-As shown two images below, if you create a new item from scratch and do not do a copy from an existing item, you get a box you can check off to not need to fill the Brand Name field.
-Since most sellers create new items by copying an existing item, we do not see this new check-off box field.
+I assume that Amazon will fix this so it should not be an issue for long.

 See the maker profile company name field shown in the sellers Maker Profile menu screen: It may be best to fill out this field if you have not already.
 My understanding is this company or store name entered here is what goes into the new Brand Name field.